neondatabase/website/content/docs/guides/manage-database-access.md

 enableTableOfContents: true
 ---

 This guide shows how to manage database access in Neon using SQL.
-This guide will lead you through connecting to Neon with an administrative role, creating a database, creating a new role for privilege management, and granting privileges to that role.
-It will then show how to create roles for database users and grant those users role membership that will allow them to use the new database.
+This guide will lead you through connecting to Neon with an administrator role, creating a database, creating a role for privilege management, and granting privileges to that role.
+It will then show how to create roles for database users and grant role membership to those users that will allow them to use the new database.

 ## Understanding roles in Neon

 Before you begin, it's important to understand how roles work in Neon.
 Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This role owns the default database (`neondb`) that is created in your project's primary branch.
 For example, if you sign up for Neon with a John Smith Google account, the project is created with a default role named `john`.

-Your default Neon role is automatically granted membership in a `neon_superuser` role, which provides the user with the privileges and predefined PostgreSQL role memberships shown in this `CREATE ROLE` statement:
+Your default Neon role is automatically granted membership in a `neon_superuser` role, which provides the user with the privileges and predefined role memberships shown in this `CREATE ROLE` statement:

 <CodeBlock shouldWrap>